SysKitTeam/docs-point/access-management/power-platform-actions.md

 * **Selecting one or more environments** lets you complete **the Delete Environment action**.
 * **Clicking the Delete Environment action (1)** opens the confirmation modal that states that performing this action means:
-  * The environments resources and backups will be deleted, including dataverse, apps, and data
+  * The environment resources and backups will be deleted, including dataverse, apps, and data
   * Administrators of environments will have 7 days to recover it by going to the main Microsoft environments page
 * **Type Delete (2) in the confirmation bar and click the Delete button (3)** to complete the action

 ![Power Platform - Actions](../.gitbook/assets/power-platform-actions-delete-environment.png)

 ![Power Platform - Change Owners - Apps](../.gitbook/assets/power-platform-actions-delete-environment-confirm.png)

-{% hint style="warning" %}

-To generate the [Power Platform reports](../configuration/enable-role-based-access.md) and complete the Power Platform actions, please ensure [you have enabled Power Platform data collection](../configuration/power-platform.md).

-{% endhint %}